 Hops Field Day & Scouting Workshop set for July 22

-Midwest Hop Producers and Nebraska Extension will have a Hops Field Day and Scouting Workshop on Saturday, July 22, 2017 from 8:30 am – 4:30 pm.
 Speakers from the University Nebraska–Lincoln and Nebraska Extension, as well as local growers and brewers will be presenting.
 Topics include hop yard design, irrigation, major pests and disease and weed management, as well as hearing a brewers perspective.
 Hands-on in-field scouting, harvesting equipment display and an update on hop efforts across Nebraska will also be provided.
-Registration and a detailed agenda will be available soon at Midwest Hop Producers/Nebraska Hop Yards,18003 Club View Drive, Plattsmouth NE 68048 or on-line at http://midwesthopproducers.com/workshop/.
+Detailed agenda will be available soon at Midwest Hop Producers/Nebraska Hop Yards,18003 Club View Drive, Plattsmouth NE 68048 or on-line at http://midwesthopproducers.com/workshop/.